Austrian Regionalliga

-The Austrian Regionalliga (Regionalliga or plural Regionalligen, means Regional League) is the third-highest division in Austrian football, after the Austrian Bundesliga and the Second League.
-It is divided into 3 groups: East (Ost), covering the states of Vienna, Lower Austria and Burgenland; Central (Mitte), covering the states of Styria, Carinthia, Upper Austria and the exclave of East Tyrol; West (West), covering the state of Salzburg; Regionalliga Tirol, covering the state of Tyrol (with the exception of East Tyrol) and the Eliteliga Vorarlberg, covering the state of Vorarlberg.
+The Austrian Regionalliga (Regionalliga, plural Regionalligen, meaning Regional League) is the third level of Austrian football, below the Bundesliga and the 2.
+Liga.
+It is organised by the Austrian Football Association rather than by the Bundesliga, and it sits above the state leagues run by the nine regional associations.

+Since the 2026–27 season the level has been divided into four parallel divisions.
+These are the Regionalliga East, the Regionalliga North, the Regionalliga South and the Regionalliga West.

+The competition was founded in 1959 as the second tier of the Austrian league system and became the third tier in 1974.
+Its structure has changed repeatedly since.
+The Regionalliga Central was dissolved in 2026 after 32 seasons in its second spell, and clubs from Salzburg left the West at the same time to form the new North with Upper Austria.

 History

 Tauernliga and Arlbergliga

+Austrian second division championships from 1950-1951 to 1959-1960.

 With introduction of the Staatsliga A as the first division and the Staatsliga B as the second division of Austrian football in the 1949–50 season, also the teams from the Austrian states were allowed to play for the first time again in the highest leagues since the end of the second world war.
 This entailed also a change of the categorization in the amateur football.
 While Central and Eastern Austrian football teams played in the respective national leagues, from which the champions got promoted either directly or by play-offs (Relegationsspiele) to the Staatsliga B, the Western states did not participate in the Staatsliga B.

 In 1949–50 the teams from Carinthia state (Kärnten) and Salzburg already played in the again-created Tauernliga and from 1955–56 to 1958–59 season in the Tauernliga South (Carinthia) and Tauernliga North (Salzburg).
 Besides the Arlbergliga consisted from 1950–51 to 1959–60 the clubs from Tyrol state (Tirol) and Vorarlberg state.
 These leagues can be regarded as second divisions (apart from the Staatsliga B) since their champions played in direct duels for promotion to the Staatsliga A.